pantDevesh/pantDevesh.github.io/_pages/about.md

 ---

-I’m currently working as an Associate Machine Learning Scientist at Wadhwani AI, where I work on bulding AI solutions for sectors like health and agriculture.
-My focus is on training and deploying NLP and computer vision models for real-world social impact in India. <br>
+I’m currently working as an Associate Machine Learning Scientist at Wadhwani AI, where I develop AI solutions for healthcare and agriculture sectors.
+My work primarily involves training and deploying NLP and computer vision models. <br>
-Earlier, I completed my MS (by Research) in Computer Science at IIT Delhi, with a thesis focused on robust text recognition in challenging scenarios, under the guidance of [Prof. Chetan Arora](https://www.cse.iitd.ac.in/~chetan/) and [Prof. Aaditeshwar Seth](https://www.cse.iitd.ac.in/~aseth/) I still find myself reading OCR papers on weekends — guess my Master’s work did a number on me 😃. <br>
+Earlier, I completed my MS (by Research) in Computer Science at IIT Delhi, with a thesis focused on robust text recognition in challenging scenarios, under the guidance of [Prof. Chetan Arora](https://www.cse.iitd.ac.in/~chetan/) and [Prof. Aaditeshwar Seth](https://www.cse.iitd.ac.in/~aseth/). <br>
-I'm broadly interested in large language models, foundational vision models, and multi-modal architectures.
+My broad interest lies in foundational vision models and multi-modal architectures.
 I'm passionate about creating scalable, accessible AI tools that can serve diverse and widespread communities.